Images: Action Against Hunger Somalia

 “On day two, she was no longer feverish and, within a week, her oral sores completely healed.
 She was able to feed well.
 Anzal responded to treatment well and she gradually gained weight by the day,” says Abdinur, one of the nurses at the Stabilisation Centre.

 In 2017, Somalia was declared to be in a state of pre-famine.
-The country is experiencing prolonged, severe drought and conflict from armed groups.
-Both the drought and the conflict are driving a widespread, dangerous food crisis.
+Both droughts and flooding caused by climate change, as well as conflicts, are driving a widespread, dangerous food crisis.

 Anzal is one of 189,751 children treated for acute malnutrition by Action Against Hunger since 2016.
 The Action Against Hunger team in Somalia helped provide critical information to 55,972 caregivers of malnourished children on optimal infant and young child feeding practices.